fluentform/fluentform/README.md

 * Export Data - You can export data as CSV/Exel/ODS or JSON format.
 * Advanced Data Filtering where you can see data by status and also by date range.

-What a good Contact Form builder plugin is if the users can’t use it with ease and the way they want.
+What a good contact form builder plugin is if the users can’t use it with ease and the way they want.
 And deep inside, you know too as well, how important it is to present your audience a website that is designed keeping in mind the audience’s need and necessity first.
 So in times, you might as well feel like customizing a contact form or subscription form suitable for a specific portion of your audience.
 And this is where you will find that Fluent Forms is the most powerful and flexible form builder tool developed so far.

 And not only that, this form builder is so easy to use, even a complete beginner will be able to create and publish forms in less than 5 minutes!
+You can easily replace Contact Form 7 with Fluent Forms, since you'll get more advanced features in an easy interface.

 As responsiveness is a must for any online tool these days, Fluent Forms is developed as a 100% mobile responsive contact form builder, so that your forms look great on all kinds of devices (mobiles, tablets, laptops, and desktops).